zachdj/see-and-avoid/README.md

 ### How do I get set up? ###

 To get started, download and install the latest version of MS Visual Studio.
-This project was created in MSVC 2015 Update 2.
+This project was created in MSVC 2015 Update 2 and has been successfully run on Update 1 and Update 3.
 The solution contains required OpenCV and OpenGL library files.
 To run, open the .sln file.
 Build the project in x86 Release mode.
-OpenCV does not allow run in Debug mode due to a missing .dll file.
+OpenCV does not allow run in Debug mode due to a missing .dll file (that CMake cannot build).

 The project successfully links required files to the project in the project folders.
-There is no need to change environment variables to link libraries to the project.
+There is one Environment value you will need to change in Visual Studio.
+Source control does not track this variable since it is unique to each user.

+To change the required variable, do:
+- Make sure you have "see-and'avoid" selected in the Solution Explorer (ensures proper change of properties)
+- Project -> Properties
+- Debugging -> Environment -> Edit
+- In the top text field insert:
+	 PATH=%PATH%;$(ProjectDir)dlls;
+NOTE: The Evaluated value field will update.
+Click OK and save.
+Compile using x86 Release.

 ### Program Specifics ###